google/speed-opportunity-finder/README.md

   project.
 1. set the cron job to gather data on a regular basis (suggested not more often than daily)
-1. attach datastudio project to bigquery tables for creating reports
+1. attach a datastudio project to the bigquery tables for creating reports

 # Usage
-To test the installation (step 8 above), open the URL `controller-service.PROJECT_ID.appspot.com/` where PROJECT_ID is the id you gave the project when you created it.
+To test the installation (step 10 above), open the URL `controller-service.PROJECT_ID.appspot.com/` where PROJECT_ID is the id you gave the project when you created it.
 This will start the update process.
 The URL will show as loading until either your browser times out or the update process